bridgekitio/frodo/README.md

 ```

 One important detail is that the interface name ends with
 the suffix "Service".
-This tells Abide that this is an
+This tells Frodo that this is an
 actual service interface and not just some random abstraction
 in your code.